-TERM 2BIO 120 Microbiology: This course is an overview of microbiology.
+TERM 2 BIO 120 Microbiology: This course is an overview of microbiology.
 Microbiology-BIO 120- will address the relationship of microbes as it relates to daily life through the progression of pathologic disease processes.
 The environmental and industrial applications of microbiology will be used to explore aseptic technique to mitigate the spread of pathogens in the clinical setting.
 The laboratory component will emphasize aforementioned concepts presented during lecture and will provide hands on training for students as a practicum.
 A grade of B (80%) is required to pass this class.
+Offered once a year.

 Required Text Author(s) Edition Publisher ISBN

-Microbiology Marjorie Cowan 3 rd McGraw-Hill 13:978-128414396-6
+Microbiology Marjorie 3 rd McGraw-Hill 13:978-128414396-

-Fundamentals: A Clinical
+Fundamentals: A Clinical Cowan 6

 Approach (with Connect

 labs)